Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Experiments

-In this experiments section we focus on the more challenging SP-OOD scenarios, particularly those with the highest degree of spurious correlation in each dataset, as our method achieves near-perfect performance on NSP-OOD samples.
-Results for less challenging settings, along with a broader analysis involving a variety of transformer-based and convolutional backbones are included in the supplementary material.
-For consistency, the results in this section primarily use the widely-adopted ResNet-50~\cite{ResNet} backbone (with ResNet-18 additionally used in one analysis).
+In this experiments section, we focus on the more challenging SP-OOD scenarios, particularly those with the highest degree of spurious correlation in each dataset, as our method achieves near-perfect performance on far NSP-OOD samples.
+Detailed results for the NSP-OOD setting are provided in Appendix~\ref{sec:far_NSP_OOD_performance}.
+Further analyses of SPROD’s stages, along with broader evaluations across various transformer-based and convolutional backbones, are included in Appendix~\ref{sec:SPROD_ablation} and Appendix~\ref{sec:backbone_ablation}.
+For consistency, the results in this section primarily use the widely adopted ResNet-50~\cite{ResNet} backbone, with ResNet-18 additionally used in one analysis.
+Beyond SP-OOD benchmarks, we also evaluate our approach under conventional (standard) OOD settings to further demonstrate its general applicability.